ahuacate/radarr/README.md

 *  Surround Dolby Digital: *Dolby Digital*
 *  Generic Surround: *Files or releases without one of the above codecs but containing 5.1/7.1 in the name*

-I also add the requirement for HEVC + HDR 10bit to my ultimate audio quality search criteria (ignoring all SDR).
+I also add matching criteria for HEVC and/or HDR 10bit to my audio quality search criteria (ignoring all SDR).

+**A)  Custom Formats - 4K, 10bit HDR & Atmos compatible systems**
 The following is my configuration.
-Its applicable for a 4K HDR 10bit TV, Atmos audio soundbar and Kodi player (i.e LG OLED C9, Samsung Atmos Q90R soundbar and Odroid N2 Coreelec player).
+Its applicable for a 4K HDR 10bit TV, Atmos capable audio reciever or soundbar and a Kodi player (i.e LG OLED C9, Samsung Atmos Q90R soundbar and a Odroid N2 Coreelec built player).
 Modify to meet your installed equipment.
+Note the ranking numeric 1 to 9 - it makes it easier to maintain correct ranking when enabling in your quality `Profile` (i.e `4K > HD-1080p`).

 **1 -  Lossless Object Surround + x265 + HDR**
 ```